kyleFortuin2709/SuperDuperTeam2/README.md

  - [C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)

 ## General
- - All naming should represent the intention of the subjects(files, folders, functions, variables, etc...) purpose
+ - All naming should represent the intention of the subjects(files, folders, functions, variables, etc...) purpose.
- - Commented code should be removed before PR (Pull Requested)
+ - Commented code should be removed before PR (Pull Requested).

 ## Files
  - The names of files and folders must be written using Pascal Casing.